lmqfly/Geometry-Deep-Learning-for-Drug-Discovery/README.md

-# 3D Geometry Deep Learning in Drugs
+# Geometry Deep Learning for drug discovery and life science
 ![contributing-image](figures/3D-plus.png)

 related to  **Geometric Deep Learning** and **3D** for  **Drugs**.